niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 ## 11. Tagging VLANs 🏷️
 !!! tip "These can be hard to keep straight!"
-    - **Untagged / Native VLAN**: You will hear these terms often used interchangeably.
+    **Untagged / Native VLAN**: You will hear these terms often used interchangeably.
 The untagged, or native VLAN, dictates what network the device will be assigned to.

-Aside from large enterprise environments, this will almost always be VLAN 1 by default, especially in _'flat networks'_ where there are no VLANs.
-    - **Tagged VLANs**: In cases where a port is configured as a **Trunk port**, you can tag additional VLANs that the port needs to communicate with.
-The device will be assigned to the untagged/native VLAN, but can communicate with other VLANs that have been tagged.
+    **Tagged VLANs**: In cases where a port is configured as a **Trunk port**, you can tag additional VLANs that the port needs to communicate with.
+The device will be assigned to the untagged/native VLAN, but can **communicate with other VLANs that have been tagged**.
 In the above example of linking switches together, you would configure the Untagged/Native VLAN to 1 so that it's accessible on the main LAN, but then tag all other VLANs so that it can "passthru" the other networks between switches.

 - Navigate to `VLAN Management > Port VLAN Membership`.
   - Select **GE2 {{ devices.ap01.name }}** and click **Join VLAN**